Living-with-machines/AtypicalAnimacy/README.md

 * _Stories_ dataset: generated from the animacy dataset created in
   > Jahan, Labiba, Geeticka Chauhan, and Mark Finlayson.
 "A new approach to animacy detection."
 In Proceedings of the 27th International Conference on Computational Linguistics, pp. 1-12.
 2018.
   Run `code/setup.ipynb` to download it and convert it to the format used in our experiments.
-* _19thC Machines_ dataset: Atypical animacy dataset, annotated by us, based on nineteenth-century sentences in English extracted from an open dataset of nineteenth-century books digitized by the British Library (available via https://data.bl.uk/digbks/db14.html, DOI https://doi.org/10.21250/db14, British Library Labs, 2014).
+* _19thC Machines_ dataset: Atypical animacy dataset, annotated by us, based on nineteenth-century sentences in English extracted from an open dataset of nineteenth-century books digitized by the British Library (available [here](https://data.bl.uk/digbks/db14.html), DOI [10.21250/db14](https://doi.org/10.21250/db14), British Library Labs, 2014).
 This dataset contains 598 sentences containing mentions of machines.
 Each sentence has been annotated according to the animacy and humanness of the machine in the sentence.
+You can download the annotated dataset used in our experiments [here](https://bl.iro.bl.uk/work/ns/323177af-6081-4e93-8aaf-7932ca4a390a).

   A publication containing the guidelines of the dataset is **coming soon**.

+## Evaluation results

+[In this file](https://github.com/Living-with-machines/AtypicalAnimacy/blob/develop/evaluation.md) you can find the evaluation results of our experiments (partially in Table 5 of the paper).

 ## Citation